Tisha B’Av in Jerusalem 5785

 However, discoveries include this Roman coin issued after the destruction of Jerusalem.

-With only limited attendance allowed in museums now due to corona health restrictions, new for this year is a virtual tour of BLMJ exhibit HERE now you can see for yourself,
+With only limited attendance allowed in museums now due to coronavirus health restrictions, a new feature was a virtual tour of BLMJ.

 Bible lands Museum Jerusalem artifacts from Roman destruction of Temple times